By Carrie Morris

 The true costs of hiring a full-time employee typically far outweigh those of hiring an on-demand consultant once you factor in full-time costs like benefits, taxes and overhead expenses.

 Need: A key member of your team is suddenly about to go out on leave (LOA) and there’s no way you can get several pivotal projects done without them.

 Real talk: Traditional hiring focuses on the long haul – at a cost to employers.

 Traditional hiring doesn’t readily accommodate short-term headcount needs, which is something many employers learned the hard way during the pandemic.

-Coverage for an unexpected absence or few-month-long leave requires agility and speed.
+Coverage for an unexpected absence or a leave of several months requires agility and speed.
 It demands a hiring model that breaks success into bite-sized chunks.

 Real talk: Traditional hiring is inflexible.

 We already established that traditional hiring takes significant time, putting it at odds with today’s ever-increasing speed of business.

 When you must quickly build an on-demand team, the months required to source, screen, interview, hire, and onboard new employees will only hamper innovation and agility.

 If you’re sick of navigating the costly and inflexible nature of traditional hiring, consider hiring consultants through Simplicity to address your organization’s most pressing priorities.